What the online aikido community revealed about gender balance

 TL;DR: Reddit discussion expose the gap between what aikido practitioners know about gender barriers and what institutions acknowledge—systematically documented sexism gets validated, dismissive denials get rejected, yet a 9-year institutional initiative remains invisible.

-When I asked r/aikido about gender balance, the post reached 28,000 viewers and generated close to 90 responses from practitioners worldwide— almost half from the US and Canada, 6% from the UK, and the rest mostly from Europe.
+When I asked r/aikido about gender balance, the post reached close to 50,000 viewers and generated a 100 responses from practitioners worldwide— almost half from the US and Canada, 6% from the UK, and the rest mostly from Europe.
 Some shared experiences.
 Others offered theories.
 A few got defensive.
 The community response revealed something more than individual comments alone: what the community validates, rejects, what critical issues went unaddressed, and what institutional efforts remain invisible.

 What gets validated